 How should Dextroamphetamine Sulfate Oral Solution be taken?

 • Dextroamphetamine Sulfate Oral Solution is usually taken two to three times a day.
 The first dose is usually taken in the morning.
 One or two more doses may be taken during the day, 4 to 6 hours apart.

 • From time to time, your doctor may stop Dextroamphetamine Sulfate Oral Solution treatment for a while to check ADHD symptoms.

-- Your doctor may do regular checks of the blood, heart, and blood pressure while taking Dextroamphetamine Sulfate Oral Solution.
+• Your doctor may do regular checks of the blood, heart, and blood pressure while taking Dextroamphetamine Sulfate Oral Solution.
 Children should have their height and weight checked often while taking Dextroamphetamine Sulfate Oral Solution.
-Dextroamphetamine Sulfate Oral Solution treatment may be stopped if a problem is found during these check-ups.
+Treatment with Dextroamphetamine Sulfate Oral Solution treatment may be stopped if a problem is found during these check-ups.